Algebraic and Algorithmic Methods for Computing Polynomial Loop Invariants: Implementation and Experiments

-For Ex9, Ex10, MarkovTriples, and Nagata, Algorithm~\ref{alg2} successfully terminates within 360 seconds for polynomial invariants of degree $\leq 8$.
-However, for all other benchmarks, it fails to terminate within 360 seconds for polynomial invariants of degree $\geq 5$.
-Table~\ref{table3} also indicates that, for many benchmarks, there are no polynomial invariants of degree $\leq 2$, requiring the search for degree 3 invariants, which are sufficient for all benchmarks.
+For Ex9, Ex10, MarkovTriples, and Nagata, Algorithm~\ref{alg2} terminates within 360 seconds for degrees $\leq 8$, but not for degrees $\geq 9$.
+For the remaining benchmarks, it fails to terminate within 360 seconds for degrees $\geq 5$.
+Table~\ref{table3} also shows that, for many benchmarks, there are no polynomial invariants of degree $\leq 2$, requiring the search for degree 3 invariants, which are sufficient for all benchmarks.

+We note that when initial values are fixed, our method can find more invariants than \textsf{Polar}.
+For instance, for \texttt{Squares}, we identify the unique linear invariant $1 + x_1 + x_2 + x_3 = 0$ (see also Example~\ref{ex3}).
+For \texttt{Yaghzev9} with initial value $(2,-3,1,4,-1,7,-4,3,2)$, we obtain the invariants